Why Are Chemical Peels Done?

 Sun protection and avoidance is essential for two (2) weeks.
-If you expose yourself to sun, you increase yourself to post-inflammatory hyperpigmentation (dark patches).
+If you expose yourself to sun, you increase your risk of post-inflammatory hyperpigmentation (dark patches).
 Sun sensitivity is typical of the "new skin."
 Sunscreens are needed to protect you from sunburn, age spots and new wrinkles.

 It is also important to practice good skin care and avoid picking or peeling the scale post peel.
 Dr. Campbell encourages dilute white vinegar soaks for all procedures that cause damage to the skin to prevent infection.

 If large scaling does occur, please do not peel them off because you will increase your risk of post-inflammatory hyperpigmentation (dark patches) and infection.
-You may cut them off with scissors, at the base, if you want to remove them or apply moisturizing lotion to help relieve scaling.
+If you want to remove them you may cut them off with scissors at the base or apply moisturizing lotion to help relieve scaling.

 There may not be immediate peeling.
 In some cases, it may take up to three to five days before peeling begins.
 Once it starts, it can last three to seven days.